 Eustachian tube balloon:

-What is the relationship of eustachian tube obstruction and flight?
+What is the relationship of eustachian tube obstruction to flight?

 Prevention of Eustachian tube obstruction during flight: